 Unless an employer specifically requests your publication and/or presentation history, then the employer is likely looking for a traditional resume.

 This format includes the same content as a resume, as well as information required for Federal applications, such as your social security number, country of citizenship, position details, high school credentials, salary history, and references.
 Your employment history, education, and related training and skills should be listed in reverse chronological order and your content should emphasize specific results.
 To create one uniform resume that includes all of the information required by government agencies, use the USAJOBS Resume Builder.
 Note: you must first log in to or create an account with USAJOBS to access the resume builder.

 An infographic resume is a visual timeline that details your work history and professional skills and illustrates who you are as a candidate.
 Infographic resumes often contain images, data/charts, text, and color that describe your experience and expertise in a visual way.
 Infographic resumes are appealing in certain industries and to many employers because they are a representation of your creative skills.
-Some of these industries include public relations, marketing, and graphic design.
+Some of these industries include public relations, marketing and graphic design.
 It's important to note that most non-profits, government agencies, and positions on Capitol Hill will not accept this style of resume.

 While many employers find infographic resumes appealing, it is important that you create a traditional resume as well.